AdaCore/spark2014/docs/ug/gnatprove.rst

    checkboxes and additional switches that were previously added are still appropriate.

-When editing an Ada file, |GNATprove| can also be run from the context menu, which can be obtained by a right click:
+When editing an Ada file, |GNATprove| can also be run from a :menuselection:`SPARK` contextual menu, which can be obtained by a right click:

 .. csv-table::
    :header: "Submenu", "Action"